Visit Djibouti – one of the least visited countries in the world

 - Visit Moucha Island for snorkeling and sunbathing

-- Take a tour to Lake Abhe and Lake Assal
+- Take a tour of Lake Abhe and Lake Assal

 In addition to the two lakes, there were a couple of other things I saw.